Solafune-Inc/solafune-tools/solafune_tools/osm/super_resolution/README.md

      ```bash
      python train.py
      ```
-   - If you want to test whether the training will run or not, you can use `--debug` flag to find out if something is wrong with your environment without taking time waiting all epochs
+   - If you want to test whether the training will run or not, you can use `--debug` flag to find out if something is wrong with your environment without taking the time to wait for all epochs
      ```bash
      python train.py --debug
      ```